Sharp sound for every room: The best speakers for music in 2024

 KEF Q350 (Black) - one of the best speakers for music

-We featured the KEF Q150s in our guide to the best bookshelf speakers, but these are another step up from the masters of audio at KEF.
-The Q350 speakers utilise Uni-Q design technology that places the treble unit in the centre of the woofer.
-The result is a broad and unified sound field that's exceptionally well suited to stereo listening.
+We featured the KEF Q150s in our guide to the best bookshelf speakers, but these are another step up from KEF's masters of audio.
+The Q350 speakers utilise Uni-Q design technology, which places the treble unit in the centre of the woofer.
+The result is a broad, unified sound field exceptionally well suited to stereo listening.

-KEF has borrowed much from their premium speakers here, particularly the Z-Flex woofer.
+KEF has borrowed much from its premium speakers here, particularly the Z-Flex woofer.
 This creates a well-defined and detailed sound.
-Design-wise these are a winner too.
-KEF have avoided unnecessarily fussy details and offers sleek refinement instead.
+Design-wise, these are a winner, too.
+KEF has avoided unnecessarily fussy details and offers sleek refinement instead.
 Your music will sound nothing less than fantastic.

 Pros